dieterhochuli/dieterhochuli.github.io/publications.md

 White TE, Latty T (2020) Flies improve the salience of iridescent sexual signals by orienting toward the sun. [_Behavioural Ecology_](https://doi.org/10.1093/beheco/araa098) 31, 1401-1409.
 | [pdf]({{ site.url }}/documents/white_latty_2020_flies_improve_the_salience_of_iridescent_sexual_signals_by_orienting_toward_the_sun.pdf) |

+more stuff

+Here is how you include [a link to another site (or a paper of your etc.)](https://www.wikipedia.org)

 Keith, R.J.
 Martin, J.M, Given, L. and Hochuli, D. F. Urban children’s connections to nature and environmental behaviors differ with age and gender, PLOS1